lucatironi/lucatironi.github.io/_posts/2015-8-23-rails_api_authentication_warden.md

 The second part of the tutorial will add an authentication layer to the API.
 Let's start by building a service that can issue secure tokens to an existing user in order to use them to make authenticated requests to the protected endpoints.

-Usually Ruby on Rails applications rely on complex setups to provide authentication (and user account management), tipically using Devise as a go-to solution.
-In this tutorial I would like to implement something from scratch, building the simplest working and secure authentication system possible, starting from the tools that Rails provide by default like [has_secure_password](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password) and [has_secure_token](https://github.com/robertomiranda/has_secure_token) (a backport of a functionality from Rails 5) and packing everything with a custom built strategy with [Warden](https://github.com/hassox/warden).
+Usually Ruby on Rails applications rely on complex setups to provide authentication (and user account management), typically using Devise as a go-to solution.
+In this tutorial I would like to implement something from scratch, building the simplest working and secure authentication system possible, starting from the tools that Rails provide by default like [has_secure_password](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html#method-i-has_secure_password) and [has_secure_token](https://github.com/robertomiranda/has_secure_token) (a backport of a functionality from Rails 5) and packing everything with a custom build strategy with [Warden](https://github.com/hassox/warden).

 ### Setup